maximemoreillon/ac_controller/README.md

 # Wifi AC controller

-Allows AC units to be controlled over Wi-Fi
+Allows AC units to be controlled over Wi-Fi.
 This code is deprecated, pleae check the following repository for the newest version: https://github.com/maximemoreillon/ac_controller_json